mcgalcode/rxn-ca/README.md

-# rxnc-ca - A Framework for Lattice and Cellular Automata Simulation
+# rxn-ca - A lattice model for simulating solid state reactions

 ## Debugging